gcurtis/commitfmt/README.md

 Usage
 -----

-commitfmt can be called either from an existing hook with `commitfmt <message-file>` or by renaming it to `commit-msg` and placing it directly in your repo's git hooks directory.
-For example: `cp commitfmt ~/my-repo/.git/hooks/commit-msg`.
+commitfmt can be called either from an existing hook with `commitfmt <message-file>` or by linking to it in your repo's git hooks directory.
+For example: `ln -s commitfmt ~/my-repo/.git/hooks/commit-msg`.

 There are times when commitfmt may incorrectly return an error.
 For example, commitfmt will complain if your message has a long URL that goes past the 72 character limit, even though it may be a properly formatted message.
 In which case, you can tell git to bypass the commitfmt hook by running `git commit --no-verify`.